paul-wolf/arducli/README.md

+# Arducli

+Arducli is a python script to let you get and set ardupilot parameters in a command console.

 We assume you have an ardupilot flight controller plugged into a USB port and this is recognised by your workstation.

 Create a virtual environment, source it and upgrade pip: